Free Disability Tax Credit Eligibility Quiz, Canada 2026

 5. Life-sustaining therapy

-Do you require at least 14 hours per week of life-sustaining therapy, such as insulin administration for Type 1 diabetes, dialysis, or chest physiotherapy?
+Do you require at least 14 hours per week of life-sustaining therapy, such as insulin administration for Type 1 diabetes, dialysis, or chest physiotherapy

 Life-sustaining therapy is a separate eligibility path.
 It does not combine with the cumulative effects rule.